l3nkz/tetris/Readme.md

 This environmental variable can be used to force the server to use one particular mapping.
 The value of this variable should be the name of the preferred mapping.

+## Control Interface

+### Signals

+In addition to only managing the various clients that connect to the TETRiS server, the server also reacts to various signals that are sent to it.
+At the moment, the following reactions exist:

+#### SIGUSR1

+Upon a SIGUSR1 signal, the TETRiS server will reload its mapping database.
+Accordingly, if mappings change in the meantime (new applications are installed, …), the TETRiS server will now know about them.
+However, be aware that already running and managed applications are not remapped according to the new mapping database.

+#### SIGUSR2

+Upon a SIGUSR2 signal, the TETRiS server will output information about the applications that it currently manages.
+This information contains which mapping is currently used for the client and where its threads are currently mapped.

+### tetrisctl

+tetrisctl is an additional binary that can be used to send various commands to the TETRiS server.
+See the tetrisctl binary help for more information about which commands are supported.